MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs: Abstract

 \section{Abstract}

-Systematic evaluation of Multimodal Large Language Models (MLLMs) is crucial for advancing Artificial General Intelligence (AGI).
-However, existing benchmarks remain insufficient for rigorously assessing their constrained reasoning capabilities.
-To bridge this gap, we introduce \textbf{MapTab}, a multimodal benchmark specifically designed to evaluate constrained reasoning in MLLMs via route planning tasks.
-MapTab requires MLLMs to perceive and ground visual cues from map images alongside route attributes (e.g., Time, Price) from structured tabular data.
-The benchmark encompasses two scenarios: \textbf{Metromap}, covering metro networks in \textbf{160} cities across \textbf{52} countries, and \textbf{Travelmap}, depicting \textbf{168} representative tourist attractions from \textbf{19} countries.
-In total, MapTab comprises \textbf{328} images, \textbf{196,800} route planning queries, and 3,936 QA queries, all incorporating 4 key constraints: Time, Price, Comfort, and Reliability.
-Extensive evaluations across 15 representative MLLMs reveal that current models face substantial challenges in constrained multimodal reasoning.
-Notably, under conditions of limited visual perception, multimodal collaboration often underperforms compared to unimodal approaches.
-We believe MapTab provides a challenging and realistic testbed to advance the systematic evaluation of MLLMs.
-Our code is available at \url{https://github.com/Ziqiao-Shang/MapTab}.
+Systematically evaluating Multimodal Large Language Models (MLLMs) is essential for advancing Artificial General Intelligence (AGI).
+Yet existing benchmarks remain inadequate for rigorously measuring their reasoning capabilities under multi-criteria constraints.
+To address this gap, we introduce \textbf{MapTab}, a multimodal benchmark designed to assess holistic multi-criteria reasoning in MLLMs through route-planning tasks.
+MapTab requires models to perceive and ground visual information from map images while integrating route attributes, such as Time and Price, from structured tables.
+It covers two scenarios: \textbf{Metromap}, spanning metro networks in \textbf{160} cities across \textbf{52} countries, and \textbf{Travelmap}, featuring \textbf{168} representative tourist attractions from \textbf{19} countries.
+Overall, MapTab includes \textbf{328} images, \textbf{196,800} route-planning queries, and \textbf{3,936} QA queries, incorporating four key criteria: Time, Price, Comfort, and Reliability.
+Extensive evaluations of 21 representative MLLMs show that current models still struggle with multi-criteria multimodal reasoning.
+Notably, when visual perception is unreliable, multimodal reasoning can even underperform unimodal approaches.
+MapTab therefore offers a challenging and realistic testbed for systematically evaluating and advancing MLLMs across core perception, integration, numerical comparison, and route planning capabilities.
+Our code is available at \url{https://anonymous.4open.science/r/MapTab-23883}.